How to be Inclusive with Your Exclusive Brand

 What’s the risk of being too inclusive?

 First of all, let’s define inclusive and exclusive.
 Inclusive brands strive to be everything to everyone.
-Think Microsoft or some presidential candidates.
+Think Microsoft or UPS.
 The goal of the brand is to relate to anyone and everyone.
-The problem comes when the features of the product or the opinions of the candidate become so watered down that no one has any passion for them.
+The problem comes when the features of the product or service become so watered down that no one has any passion for them.
 It’s hard to cultivate brand advocates when what they think of your product is: “Sure, this adequately meets my needs.”

 What’s the risk of being too exclusive?